 The Music and Arts Centre is the home of the Northamptonshire Music and Performing Arts Service and is located just outside the town centre.

-Known locally as the Northampton Music School, the building has a long musical tradition, with the John Claire School boasting two famous composers amongst its former pupils: Edmund Rubbra and William Alwyn.
+Known locally as the Northampton Music School, the building has a long musical tradition, with the John Clare School boasting two famous composers amongst its former pupils: Edmund Rubbra and William Alwyn.
 Another musical former student was Des O'Connor.

 Since the early 1970s the building has been the home of the Music Service, now the Music and Performing Arts Service.
 It is the administrative base and the venue for rehearsals for all County Music Groups as well as the home of Youth Theatre, Northampton Rock and Early Years Music projects.